Select Page

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” – Ralph Waldo Emerson

 These days, I don’t always speak first.
-I don’t always have the right words.
-But I trust myself to show up as I am.
+I don’t always have the right words, but I trust myself more to show up as I am.
 That’s a kind of peace I never had when I was trying so hard to impress.

-Real confidence doesn’t come with a spotlight.
-It doesn’t need applause or affirmation.
+Real confidence doesn’t need a spotlight, or someone else’s applause or affirmation.
 In fact, the men who carry the deepest confidence are often the quietest in the room.

 They’re not desperate to prove anything.
 They’re not afraid to admit what they don’t know.
 And they’re not trying to impress you.
 They’re trying to connect.